home-assistant/companion.home-assistant/docs/notifications/basic.md

             group: "example-notification-group"
 ```

-### Replacing notifications
+### Replacing
-You can replace an existing notification by providing a tag for the notification.
+Replace an existing notification by using a tag for the notification.
 All subsequent notifications will take the place of a notification with the same tag.

 ```yaml
 automation: